rafwit/rafwit/README.md

 🌈 I'm a big fun of open source and have created a TypeScript npm package for input validation, you can check it out [here.](https://www.npmjs.com/package/incoming-ts)

-If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 on beautiful beaches of Catalunya and beyond.
+If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 on beautiful beaches of Catalonia and beyond.

 #### Technologies and tools